"Windows Online Protection has detected spyware" removal instructions

 Detect and remove harmful trojans and viruses before they damage your computer!
 Live Protection Suite for Windows will perform a FREE and quick scan of your computer for viruses, spyware and adware.
 Do you want to install Live Protection Suite certified Microsoft Windows antivirus now to remove all viruses and protect your PC for FREE (Recommended)

-Screenshot of the fake virus scanner and pop-up that encourages to download Windows Online Protection:
+Screenshot of the fake virus scanner and pop-up that encourages users to download Windows Online Protection:

 To help protect your computer, Windows Online Protection has detected spyware and is ready to remove it.
 Spyware is software which is loaded onto your computer without your knowledge, or possible without the full functionality being made clear to your.
 It can, among other things, slow your Internet connection down and make frustrating changes to your browser.